rbms-bsc/DCRMR/_pages/General-Rules/Transcription.md

 >Example:
 >Title proper: <CITE>A catalogue of books, to be sold on [blank] the [blank] day of February, 1755</CITE>
 >Note on title: <CITE>Spaces in the title for the exact day and date of the auction left blank by printer</CITE>
->Note on item (optional): <CITE>Library's copy has date of auction supplied in manuscript: [Wednesday] the [26th] day of February, 1755</CITE>
+>Note on item: <CITE>Library's copy has date of auction supplied in manuscript: [Wednesday] the [26th] day of February, 1755</CITE>

-<a name="0.4.64.3">0.4.64.3</a> If the blank occurs in the first five words of the [Title proper](/DCRMR/title/Title-proper/) (the first six words if the title begins with an article), record a [Variant title of manifestation](/DCRMR/title/Variant-title-of-manifestation) for the form of title without the interpolated word “[blank]” (see [1.25.3545.1](/DCRMR/title/Variant-title-of-manifestation/#1.25.3545.1)).
+<a name="0.4.64.3">0.4.64.3</a> If the blank occurs in the first five words of the [Title proper](/DCRMR/title/Title-proper/) (or, if the [Title proper](/DCRMR/title/Title-proper/) begins with an article, the first six words), record a [Variant title of manifestation](/DCRMR/title/Variant-title-of-manifestation) for the form of the title without the interpolated word “[blank]” (see [1.25.3545.1](/DCRMR/title/Variant-title-of-manifestation/#1.25.3545.1)).

 ### 0.4.65 Blank spaces for initial letters

 <a name="0.4.65.1">0.4.65.1</a> If a space for an initial letter has been left blank, supply the intended letter in square brackets, regardless of whether the letter has been executed in manuscript.

-Make an explanatory note.
+Always make an explanatory note (e.g., [Note on title](/DCRMR/title/Note-on-title/)).
+Make a note on [Modification of item](/DCRMR/additional-notes/Modification-of-item/) to describe any manuscript additions if considered important.
+Make a [Note on item](/additional-notes/Note-on-item/) to describe the absence of any manuscript additions if considered important.

 >Example:
 >Title proper: <CITE>[M]issae familiares</CITE>
 >Note on title: <CITE>Space for initial letter of first word of title left blank by printer</CITE>
->Note on item (optional): <CITE>Library's copy: Initial letter executed in red and blue ink</CITE>
+>Modification of item: <CITE>Library's copy: Initial letter executed in red and blue ink</CITE>

 <a name="0.4.65.2">0.4.65.2</a> If a guide letter has been printed, transcribe it without square brackets.
-In case of doubt about whether a printed guide letter is present, transcribe the letter without square brackets.
+In case of doubt about whether a printed guide letter is present, transcribe the letter without square brackets and make a [Note on title](/DCRMR/title/Note-on-title/) indicating uncertainty.

 >Example:
 >Title proper: <CITE>Historiarum libri XXXV</CITE>
->Note on item (optional): <CITE>Library’s copy: Printed guide letter “H” at beginning of title not executed in manuscript</CITE>
+>Note on item: <CITE>Library’s copy: Printed guide letter “H” at beginning of title not executed in manuscript</CITE>

 <a name="0.4.65.3">0.4.65.3</a> Make a [Note on item](/DCRMR/additional-notes/Note-on-item) to indicate the presence or absence of manuscript execution in the copy if considered important (see [9.4.35.2](/DCRMR/additional-notes/Note-on-item/#9.4.35.2)).